Oghma-Infinium/Vagabond-Remastered/Documentation/GAMEPLAY.md

    - Weapons featuring unique Weapon Arts can be crafted with **Void Shards** obtained from killing bosses.
 The exact recipes can be seen in the forge crafting menu when you have at least one Void Shard in your inventory.
    - Additionally, some daedric artifacts possess unique Weapon arts.

-Spoiler warning!
 List of all unique Weapon Arts available in the list.
-New ones will be added over time as I update the list.
+New ones will be added over time as I update the list!

 <Details>

+<summary>Spoiler warning! </summary>

 | Weapon  | Unique Weapon Art | Description |
 | ------------- | ------------- | ------------- |